- Date : 15/11/2016

 - payment banks, and

-- the Unified Payment Interface, which can best be described as an Instant Money Transfer verified with an email address and a text message.
+- The Unified Payment Interface, which can best be described as an Instant Money Transfer verified with an email address and a text message.

 The value of mobile banking transactions has grown from Rs.
 60 billion in 2012-13 to more than Rs.
 4000 billion in 2015-16.
 Additionally, the number of transactions involving prepaid instruments is now twice the number of conventional banking transactions.
 Numbers apart, how has India adapted to the digital payment revolution?

-In other countries, convenience and ease of use have been the primary reasons for people adopting digital payment solutions.
+In other countries, convenience and ease of use have been the primary reasons for people adopting digital payment system solutions.
 However, in India, especially in non-metro cities, close to 60% of respondents in the Google-BCG market study, cited offers and discounts as the reason for using digital payments.

 By 2020, we shall be making digital payments primarily for purchases in the organized sector, which is set to account for 34% of all payments.
 Next most popular options are likely to be bills, recharges, and utility payments (20%), modern trade (12%, and, surprisingly, payment of rent and other professional services (11%).

 Technology, Not Security, is the Biggest Challenge of digital payment in India

 Another finding of the digital payment revolution is the fact that complexity of use is a very big barrier in India, especially in rural areas.
 Exchanging physical cash is more reassuring than swiping a card or completing the 2FA (two-factor) authentication process.
 This is why reasons like difficulty in remembering passwords and using technology pose more of a problem than issues of security ,such as identity theft or phishing.

-Just one out of four sellers in India feels that digital payments will not help their business grow faster.
+Just one out of four sellers in India feels that the digital payments system will not help their business grow faster.
 The general view is that enabling customers to pay digitally will boost sales, increased volumes, attract more customers, and increase brand recall.

-This is probably why the push for digital payments has come in the form of discounts and incentives for buyers.
+This is probably why the push for digital payments methods has come in the form of discounts and incentives for buyers.
 E-commerce sites, in particular, stand to gain a lot by making people comfortable with the idea of paying for products and services through digital transfers.

 Friendly Regulatory Environment